FAQs for future undergraduate and postgraduate coursework students

 University of Sydney scholarships for school leavers are open to international and NZ students who are applying to The University of Sydney through UAC.

-For details of all other scholarships available to international students, you should look at the International Students website.
+For details of all other scholarships available to international students, see International Student Scholarships.

 University of Sydney Scholarships for school leavers can be deferred for up to one year (once awarded).
 Please note however that the application must be lodged in the year of completing high school.

 Most other scholarships for school leavers must be taken up in the year they are awarded.

 For information about taking a gap year, or if you are currently in a gap year, visit the page on Taking a gap year?.